Can we talk? About Newton’s Laws of Motion? Oh my. This is such a tough subject in elementary school.

 So, let’s talk about the Laws of Motion – step-by-step!

-For those of you that are interested in the non-kid-friendly versions here are Newton’s laws.
+For those of you that are interested in the non-student-friendly versions here are Newton’s laws.

 - Law 1 – An object at rest will stay at rest and an object in motion will stay in motion on a straight path unless an unbalanced force acts upon the object.